 Three taken to hospitals after ingesting cannabinoid at jail

 Jul.
-14—MIDDLETON — Three people at the Middleton Jail were taken to hospitals Wednesday afternoon after suspected overdoses of synthetic marijuana known as K2 or "spice," a jail spokeswoman said.
+14—MIDDLETON — Three inmates at the Middleton Jail were taken to hospitals Wednesday afternoon after suspected overdoses of synthetic marijuana known as K2 or "spice," a jail spokeswoman said.

 "All three individuals were transported as a precaution, and all are expected to recover," spokeswoman Gretchen Grosky said.